Philadelphia: Movement fights racist censorship of slavery

 The exhibit, on Trump’s targeted list, focuses on the contradictory coexistence of liberty (for whites) and enslavement for Africans.
 One panel called “Life Under Slavery” illustrates the whippings, deprivation of food, clothing and shelter, beatings, torture and rapes endured by enslaved people.
 Other displays on Trump’s list include “The Dirty Business of Slavery” and “The House and the People Who Worked & Lived in It.”

 At the press conference, Michael Coard told the crowd: “You can talk about George Washington being a great president, if you want, but can you be a great human being when you held 316 fellow human beings in brutal bondage under slavery?
 The content about Washington that was flagged for Trump’s review is historical fact.”
-Coard called for building a bigger, better, broad-based, multi-racial coalition to take on Trump’s threats.
+Coard called for building a bigger, better, broad-based, multiracial coalition to take on Trump’s threats.

 Roz McPherson, the original project manager for the President’s House Site who organized and chaired the press conference, called the rally “a starting point for a strategic effort to protect this important aspect of U.S. history.”
 McPherson repeatedly shared the text number 856-249-7874 for people in Philadelphia and outside to send their contact information if they want to be involved.